-While the federal coronavirus stimulus package has expanded who can qualify for unemployment and increased the benefit amount people could receive, chances are still good it wouldn’t be enough to cover all your expenses.
+No matter what your situation is, it’s wise to have a fund designated for that inevitable rainy day.
 That’s where your emergency fund comes in.
-Generally, a good rule of thumb is to keep six months of household expenses in an emergency.
-However, keep in mind that without a job, you may have to cover additional costs such as paying for health insurance on your own.
+It’s generally a good plan to have access to funds for at least six months' worth of household expenses.
+However, keep in mind that without a job, you may also have to cover additional costs such as paying for health insurance on your own.

-Also, consider that depending on where the economy goes, it may take you longer to find a new job.
-Plus, the higher your income and the more experience you have, the longer it could take.
-That may be a reason to pad your emergency fund even further — perhaps anywhere from nine to 12 months of expenses.
+Also, consider that the uncertain economic conditions may mean you could be job hunting longer than expected.
+In general, the higher your income and the more experience you have, the more extensive the search.
+Combine that with the rising costs of most everyday staples, and you may want to increase your emergency fund to cover anywhere from nine to 12 months of expenses.

-Take the time now to see how much is in your emergency fund and consider reducing or eliminating some unnecessary expenses until your cash cushion is in a good place.
-Maybe the money you’re saving while quarantining can be funneled to your emergency fund, or perhaps there are some quick costs you can cut from your budget that you won’t feel too much.
+Take the time now to see how much is in your emergency fund and think about reducing or eliminating some unnecessary expenses to bump it up.
+Consider asking your credit card company to reduce your interest rate, cutting your grocery bill or making some simple swaps to save on electricity.
+You may also find some quick costs you can cut from your budget that you won’t feel too much.
 Living a little more conservatively for a while now can help you avoid having to make drastic lifestyle changes should a job loss or other emergency eventually occur.

 If you receive life insurance or disability insurance through your employer, you may lose that coverage if you lose your job.
-Find out if any policies you have through your company are portable, meaning you’d be able to convert any group policies through work into personal policies if you left the company.
+Find out if any policies you have through your company are portable, which means you’d be able to convert the work-affiliated group policies into personal policies if you left the company.

-It’s also a good idea to assess now whether any personal coverage you have is adequate: Between what your company offers and personal coverage, do you have enough disability insurance to cover a good chunk of your income if an injury or illness sidelines you for a while?
+Now is also a good time to assess whether any personal coverage you have is sufficient: Between what your company offers and personal coverage, do you have enough short-term and long-term disability insurance to cover a good chunk of your income if an injury or illness sidelines you for a while?
 Is your life insurance coverage adequate to protect your family should something happen to you?
 The earlier you can secure life insurance, the more affordable it will be, so it’s wise to get coverage sooner rather than later.

 Pros: Offers a new infusion of cash when you need it.

 Cons: You’ll owe interest on the money you borrow.
-Qualifying for additional credit or a loan could be difficult if you are not employed.
+Qualifying for additional credit or a loan could be difficult if you are not employed (which means it might be a good idea to get this loan in place now while you can).
 You may end up taking on more debt than you can handle.